-The inhabitants of Kampong Punggol – an old settlement that used to be in the Punggol area – were predominantly Malays living near Punggol jetty and engaged mainly in fishing.
+The inhabitants of Kampong Punggol – an old settlement that used to be in Punggol – were predominantly Malays living near Punggol jetty and engaged mainly in fishing.
 The early Chinese immigrants who took up residence at Punggol carried out poultry and pig farming, as well as plantation work with rubber as the main plantation crop.
 In the 1970s, in view of redevelopment plans, the government began scaling down the number of poultry and pig farms in Punggol, and their owners were resettled elsewhere.
-The available land was then tendered out to individuals who could rent it on a short-term basis for non-polluting farming such as the growing of vegetables.
-Besides its agricultural activities, Punggol was also known for its seafood restaurants as well as boating facilities and services.4
+The available land was then tendered out to individuals who could rent it on a short-term basis for non-polluting farming such as growing vegetables.
+Besides agricultural activities, Punggol was also known for its seafood restaurants as well as boating facilities and services.4

-Northeastern coast reclamation
+Northeastern coastal reclamation

 Marsita Omar & Alex Ong

-1. Urban Redevelopment Authority.
-(1996).
-Punggol 21: A waterfront town of the 21st century.
-Singapore: Urban Redevelopment Authority, pp. 4, 10.
-(Call no.: RSING 711.4095957 SIN)
+1. Urban Redevelopment Authority (Singapore) and Housing and Development Board, Punggol 21: A Waterfront Town of the 21st Century (Singapore: Urban Redevelopment Authority, 1996), 4, 10.
+(Call no. RSING 711.4095957 SIN)

-2. People’s Action Party Punggol Branch.
-(1996).
-Punggol revisited.
-Singapore: Oracle Works Pte Ltd, p.
-20. (Call no.: RSING 959.57 PUN-[HIS])
+2. People’s Action Party (Singapore), Punggol Revisited (Singapore: Oracle Works Pte Ltd, 1996), 20.
+(Call no. RSING 959.57 PUN-[HIS])